Exporting groundnuts (peanuts) to Europe

 Common and niche requirements

-- The European Union regulates both organic food and drink produced and/or processed within Europe and organic goods from elsewhere (Commission Regulation (EC) No. 1235/2008 with detailed rules concerning import of organic products from third countries).
+- The European Union regulates organic food and drink produced and/or processed within Europe as well as organic goods from elsewhere (Commission Regulation (EC) No 1235/2008, with detailed rules concerning imports of organic products from third countries).

 Organic products can readily be imported from non-European countries whose rules on organic production and control are equivalent to the European Union's – currently Argentina, Australia, Canada, Costa Rica, India, Israel, Japan, New Zealand, Tunisia, Switzerland and the United States.

 For all other non-European countries, importers can have their organic products certified for import into the European Union by independent private control bodies approved by the European Commission.

 - Get food safety certification.
 However, check with importers and experts whether the food safety certification company that you engaged is recognised by European Union buyers.
 Independent international accredited certification companies include SGS, CIS, TÜV or Bureau Veritas.

 - Specifically for groundnuts, consult the EU Trade Helpdesk, where you can find European Union legislation for your selected products under the corresponding codes.